bogdanbojan/moviesplatform/README.md

 It allocates 0 memory.
 Also, by using a map we are leveraging the internal map algorithm that already has an efficient lookup time.
 Therefore, we can quickly validate the requests, etc.

-*Regarding design decisions*

-I've made a struct called `Application` that embeds the storage, logging and error handling - In this way I have a centralized entity to hold the important things.
-It makes good use of composition.
+*Regarding the use of maps internally*

+As I mentioned previously, I made heavy use of the map data structure.
+The validation for the service.feature.permission is made this way, fetching the users also is based on this, searching through permissions, etc.
+Consequently, the data can grow and the queries can still be fairly efficient.

 *Regarding building the app*

-The easiest way is to just build it on your native os right now.
+I would say that the easiest way is to just build the binaries on your native os.

-I did do a multi-stage docker build (12MB image) with the Alpine distro and it works - it's just that I need to figure out how to test it in that container.
+I did do a multi-stage docker build (12MB image) with the Alpine distro.
+You can also choose to export the port and test it this way.
+This is also useful for further development: say you want to deploy the app or share the image with the team so they can all test it real fast.

+Regarding Docker, with a published image you could push the updates there and anyone with a machine that has Docker installed can test it.
+Regardless of the libraries/language/etc that the app uses.

 ---